Search This Blog

 The involvement of Prior Smith was further described by a Federal spy

 Henry Newcomer. in a statement in the evidence file against another conspirator, Dr. J. R. Hudson: "He has entered into an engagement with me to furnish [Prior Smith] with the negroes ...
-He is to get a pass from Dr. Swift to send outside of the lines fo milk fo the hospitals and in that way we are to get the negroes out."
+He is to get a pass from Dr. Swift to send outside of the lines for milk for the hospitals and in that way we are to get the negroes out."

 Letter in the Federal Provost Marshall’s evidence file against Dr. Hudson

-The referenced Dr. Hudson was the son in law of John Napier, one of the owners of the Napier Iron Works in Dickson County.
+The referenced Dr. Hudson was the son-in-law of John Napier, one of the owners of the Napier Iron Works in Dickson County.
 He used this connection to further his efforts in kidnapping people back into slavery.
-His engagement was described in the Annals of the Army of the Cumberland:
+This was described in the Annals of the Army of the Cumberland:

 One of them - Dr. J R [John Rolfe] Hudson - was particularly interested, and for months busied himself in kidnapping young boys and running them South.
 He tampered with the officers of the Engineer Corps in charge of the fortifications then being constructed., offering them half the profits, or $500 each, for every man they would permit him to steal out of their squad of laborers.
 He would procure passes for himself and servants to go out to his farm, and the servants would never come back.
 He would send them out with his wood wagons, and when once beyond the lines it would be passed on to their destination and sold.
 His speculations, however, were interfered with materially by the Army Police; he was indefatigable, in the business, and only ceased trapping Negroes when trapped himself.